kmrabiulhasan/shopify_2/README.md

 # shopify_2
 Great repository names are short and memorable.
-Need inspiration?
+Ne ed inspiration?
 How about urban-invention?